sandeepNpl/frontend-assignment/README.md

 ### Bonus Points:

-- Making use of TypeScript for type safety.
-- Use of Next.js is preferred over react
-- Use of global state management with Redux toolkit, Recoil or any other state management library.
 - Implement a responsive UI to improve user experience on mobile devices.
 - Handle loading and error states during data fetching.
 - Add a shopping cart functionality where users can add products to the cart and view the cart.